jahknem/gitlab-ci-android-ndk/README.md

 # gitlab-ci-android
-This Docker image contains the Android SDK and most common packages necessary for building Android apps in a CI tool like GitLab CI.
+This Docker image contains the Android SDK, NDK and most common packages necessary for building Android apps in a CI tool like GitLab CI.
 Make sure your CI environment's caching works as expected, this greatly improves the build time, especially if you use multiple build jobs.

 A `.gitlab-ci.yml` with caching of your project's dependencies would look like this:

 ```
-image: jangrewe/gitlab-ci-android
+image: mmr42/gitlab-ci-android-ndk

 stages:
 - build